-- 1. % of families touched by F5AC programs and investments who have what they need to support their child's growth and wellbeing - 2. % of children touched by F5AC programs and investments ready for kindergarten - 3. % of children with concerns touched by F5AC programs and investments who have developmental improvements - 4. % of providers touched by F5AC programs and investments that increase capacity to deliver best or promising practices - 5. # of local policy and administrative changes made to support early childhood via F5AC programs and investments
+- 1. % of families touched by F5AC programs and investments who have what they need to support their child's growth and wellbeing - 2. % of children touched by F5AC programs and investments ready for kindergarten - 3. % of children with concerns touched by F5AC programs and investments who demonstrate better health and development outcomes - 4. % of providers touched by F5AC programs and investments that increase capacity to deliver best or promising practices - 5. # of local policy and administrative changes made to support early childhood via F5AC programs and investments